-The group produced a gross profit of R101 million compared to the R83,5 million in the previous financial year - an increase of 20.9%.
-Gross margins were slightly better at 11%, compared to the

-10% of the previous year.
-As stated before, a weaker Rand assisted the company to improve margins and profits, but there was also an increase in business in certain segments - together with an expansion in the total basket of products.
+The group produced a gross profit of R112 million compared to the R101,1 million in the previous financial year - an increase of 10,7%.
+Gross margins were slightly better at 11,7%, compared to the 10,8% of the previous year.
+As stated before, a weaker Rand assisted the company to improve margins and profits slightly, but there was also an increase in business in certain segments, together with an expansion in the total basket of products.
 A continued focus on margins was also a big driver towards better performance.

-Group consolidated net operating expenses were very well controlled throughout the financial year, and totalled R68 million, compared to R67 million in the previous year.
-This was a very pleasing result - given the increases experienced in fuel and electricity costs, together with the implementation of toll fees during the year.
-Staffing costs were well controlled and this was in line with CPIX.
+Group consolidated net operating expenses increased by 6,5% but are still very well controlled throughout the financial year, and totaled R72,9 million, compared to R68,5 million in the previous year and I am very pleased given the increases experienced in fuel and electricity costs during the year.
+Staffing costs were well controlled and increased costs were in line with CPIX.

-As always, our ability to manage our working capital and cash flow remained a key focus point for the group, and proved to be invaluable in trading - particularly with the devaluation of the Rand in relation to product imports.
-Total cash generated from operations for the year was R53 million, compared to R38,5 million in the previous financial year.
-The final payment on senior debt in November 2013 also contributed to improved cash generation and better cash flow.
+As always, our ability to manage our working capital and cash flow remained a key focus point for the group, and proved to be invaluable in trading, particularly with the devaluation of the Rand in relation to product imports.
+Cash and cash resources decreased by R18,9 million mainly due to the timing of the financial year end which fell on a Saturday and which resulted in some debtors taking advantage of this and paying their accounts only on the Monday 2 March, which resulted in an increase in debtors of R13,4 million.
+Stock also increased by R3,7 million and creditors decreased by R12,5 million compared to an increase of R54 million in the previous financial year.